Batch 022 — Orders close in loading

 Small over scalable

-We're not trying to be in supermarkets, and we're not shipping across continents.
-We'd rather make really good bone broth in the city we love, and make sure the people who want it can get it.
+We're not in supermarkets, and we're not shipping across continents.
+We'd rather make really good bone broth in the city we love.

 Ingredient integrity